thesrcielos/ChatGptInputValidator/README.md

 - An ChatGpt Api Key for this create a .env file and create a variable called API_KEY and paste the key

 ### API REST
-There are two endpoints in this project.
+There is one endpoint in this project.

-* /api/ask?question=<question> this is an ednpoint to ask to ChatGpt without input validation.
-* /api/enhanced/ask?question=<question> this is an ednpoint to ask to ChatGpt with input validation.
+* /api/enhanced/ask?question=<question> this is an endpoint to ask to ChatGpt with input validation.

 #### Deployed App
 https://chatgptservice-gpbzgkd7anadbhee.westus-01.azurewebsites.net/